karaoak/TiAirPlay/readme.md

     win.add(airplayControl);

 The imageNormal, imageHighlighted, imageSelected properties are optional.
-The module will otherwise default to the module assets: airplay-normal, airplay-highlighted, airplay-selected.
+The module will otherwise default to the module packaged assets: airplay-normal, airplay-highlighted, airplay-selected.

 Please note: when you specify custom images, be sure to omit the .png suffix.